burrrata/cryptoeconomics.study_rust_edition/src/NOTES.md

+# Flow

+Does it make more sense to make ch1 a straight up centralized payment processor without blocks or pub key crypto?
+- and THEN add those upgrades in ch2 as we iteratively decentralize it?

 # mdBook and External Libraries
 - If you include any files that call external crates (rand) in the SUMMARY.md the mdBook build fails.